-Assets have been valued according to the requirements of the SII Directive and related guidance; the basis of the SII valuation principle is the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction.
-A description of the basis of valuation under SII along with valuation differences between the SII bases and the IFRS financial statements, by asset class, is provided below; if the valuation method has been described in the financial statements it has not been included in this section.
+Assets have been valued according to the requirements of the SII Directive and related guidance.
+The basis of the SII valuation principle is the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction.
+A description of the basis of valuation under SII along with valuation differences between the SII bases and the IFRS financial statements, by asset class, is provided below; if the valuation method is described in the financial statements it is not included in this section.